patters-match/z88/oz/readme.txt

 You can install/run the rom binary in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K or larger chip to be inserted into a real Z88.
+The easiest way for run the compiled ROM is to execute the run-oz.bat/sh script which will run the emulator with the latest OZ installed in slot 1 and boot the "virtual" Z88.

 Important:
 The rom script only works with Mpm Assembler V1.2 build 8 or later.